Website Cookie Policy

 In further good news for community led housing groups in April 2017, this obligation will begin from 16 April 2017

 It follows a pilot of the scheme, carried out across 73 councils.
-You can see an example of an existing brownfield register here.
+You can see an example of a published local authority brownfield register.

 To be included in the register, brownfield land must meet certain criteria: